 IMPORTANT DAYS DURING LENT:

-Ash Wednesday: Marks the start of Lent & the time for penance.
-Obligatory day of fasting (ages 18 to 59) & Abstinence (ages 14 & over).
+Ash Wednesday: Marks the start of Lent and the time for penance.
+Obligatory day of fasting (ages 18 to 59) and abstinence (ages 14 & over).

-Holy Thursday: Commemorates the institution of the Eucharist at the Last Supper.
+Holy Thursday: Lent ends and the Holy Triduum begins in the evening with the commemoration of the Institution of the Eucharist at the Last Supper.

 Good Friday: The anniversary of the Crucifixion of Christ (no Mass).
-Obligatory day of fasting (ages 18 to 59) & Abstinence (ages 14 & over).
+Obligatory day of fasting (ages 18 to 59) and abstinence (ages 14 & over).

-Holy Saturday: Christ is in the grave conquering death.
-Final day of Lent & of fasting (no daily Mass, Easter Vigil at sundown).
+Holy Saturday: Christ is in the grave conquering death and freeing the captives.
+Final day of Lenten fasting (no daily Mass, Easter Vigil begins at sundown).

 Sacred Triduum: The period of 3 days (Holy Thursday + Good Friday + Holy Saturday) during which we remember Christ’s Passion, ending at the Easter Vigil (Saturday evening).

-Easter Sunday: Lent is over and joy begins, the day of Christ’s resurrection, the principle Christian feast of the entire liturgical year.
+Easter Sunday: Lent has ended and the joy begins, the day of Christ’s resurrection, the principle Christian feast of the entire liturgical year.
 This is the celebration of Christ’s victory over sin and death merited for us by his passion, death, and resurrection from the dead on Easter Sunday.

 Confession: Catholics are obligated to fulfill their Easter Duty by receiving Holy Communion at least once during the Easter season (from Easter Sunday to Pentecost), therefore the Sacrament of Penance for any mortal sins is required prior to this, and is strongly recommended as a Lenten penitential practice for any venial sins prior to the Easter feast.

-- The entire season of Lent should be a penitential season.
+- The entire season of Lent is a penitential season.
 The liturgical color for Lent is purple (just like Advent) to show that it is a special time of penance.
-Self-imposed fasting at other times outside of the obligations to do so on Ash Wednesday and Good Friday, special Lenten devotions and spiritual reading, Stations of the Cross, etc. all enhance the penitential and spiritual aspect of Lent.
+Taking up additional practices, such as self-imposed fasting outside of the obligatory times, Lenten devotions and spiritual reading, Stations of the Cross, a daily rosary, serving the poor, etc., all enhance the penitential and spiritual aspect of Lent.

-- Make the Sacrament of Reconciliation (Confession) an important part of your Lenten penitential practice.
+- Make the Sacrament of Reconciliation (confession) an important part of your Lenten penitential practice.
 Many parishes have special times for confession during Lent.
+One traditional devotion towards this sacrament is to make a general confession of your whole life using an examination of conscience.

 - Attend Mass on Ash Wednesday.
-While it is not a Holy Day of Obligation, all are encouraged to attend.
+While it is not a Holy Day of Obligation, all are encouraged to attend to receive ashes on the forehead.

 - Attend Mass on Holy Thursday to commemorate the institution of the Eucharist, called the “Mass of the Lord’s Supper.”